RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Correction
 A fall in price after typically after making a new peak or an upward rally.
 Often occur when investors take profit from a recent price movement.
 Corrections are often seen as healthy for markets, to help prevent excessive price bubbles or crashes.
 ## Day trading
-Taking a position in the market and exiting in the same day
+Taking a position in the market and exiting in the same day.
 ## Deep Swings
-A deep swing high is the highest point that cases the swing low, and a deep swing low is the lowest point that causes a swing high
+A deep swing high is the highest point that cases the swing low, and a deep swing low is the lowest point that causes a swing high.
 ## Depth of Market (DOM)
-A real time list/Window (display) that shows how many open, limit buy and limit sell orders there are at different prices in real time
+A real time list/Window (display) that shows how many open, limit buy and limit sell orders there are at different prices in real time.
 ## Deviation
 When prices goes below the support and then reverses, or the same happens with resistance.
 ## Downtrend
-A price trend characterised by lower highs and lower lows
+A price trend characterised by lower highs and lower lows.
 ## Exchange
-In terms of Crypto, a marketplace that allows buying and selling of bitcoin and other coins
+In terms of Crypto, a marketplace that allows buying and selling of bitcoin and other coins.
 ## Fib Levels
 Fibonacci levels are specific levels from swing point to swing point, these levels represent percentages.
 Price reacts at these levels.
 ## Financial Instrument
 Refers to various tradable assets that represent a value and can be bought, sold, or traded on financial markets.
-Stocks(Equities),Bonds, Derivatives, Forex(Foreign Exchange), Commodities, Cryptocurrencies, Mutual Funds and ETFs, Real Estate Investment Trusts (REITs)
+Stocks(Equities),Bonds, Derivatives, Forex(Foreign Exchange), Commodities, Cryptocurrencies, Mutual Funds and ETFs, Real Estate Investment Trusts (REITs).
 ## FOMO
 Fear of Missing Out
 ## FUD
-Fear, Uncertainty, and Doubt, negative sentiments or misinformation affecting market sentiment
+Fear, Uncertainty, and Doubt, negative sentiments or misinformation affecting market sentiment.
 ## Fractal
 A [[#Pattern|pattern]] of price movement that seems to exhibit similar [[#Pattern|pattern]]/structure as an earlier movement and might occur again.
 ## FTA